Jurassic: Pterosaurs

 Pterosaurs first appeared in the Late Triassic.
-A major radiation of Jurassic pterosaurs is the Rhamphorhynchidae, which first appeared in the late Early Jurassic (Toarcian); they are thought to been piscivorous.
+A major radiation of Jurassic pterosaurs is the Rhamphorhynchidae, which first appeared in the late Early Jurassic (Toarcian); they are thought to have been piscivorous.
 Anurognathids, which first appeared in the Middle Jurassic, possessed short heads and densely furred bodies, and are thought to have been insectivores.
 Derived monofenestratan pterosaurs such as wukongopterids appeared in the late Middle Jurassic.
 Advanced short-tailed pterodactyloids first appeared at the Middle–Late Jurassic boundary.
 Jurassic pterodactyloids include the ctenochasmatids, like Ctenochasma, which have closely spaced needle-like teeth that were presumably used for filter feeding.
 The bizarre Late Jurassic ctenochasmatoid Cycnorhamphus had a jaw with teeth only at the tips, with bent jaws like those of living openbill storks that may have been used to hold and crush hard invertebrates.